AdamMajer/nodejs-packaging/README.md

       Patch10: foo.patch    # PATCH_FOR: 4, 6
       Patch11: goo.patch

-will have Patch10 removed in all versions except 4 and 6.
+will have Patch10 removed in all versions except 4 and 6, this includes the `%patch10` line in the `%setup` section of the spec file.

 Please send pull requests when doing version updates via GitHub instead of OBS submit requests, since changelogs are tracked in